 Under the terms of the Act, your neighbour has a right to be compensated for any loss or damage caused by your relevant works.

-So, should you cause damage to the neighbouring property inadvertently, public liability does not provide protection as it is a foreseeable loss.
+If you should inadvertently cause damage to the neighbouring property, public liability does not provide protection as it is a foreseeable loss.

-However, cover for your contractual liability can be included under Site Insurance as an option on any project where you have evidence of a party wall agreement in place.
+However, your contractual liability can be covered under Site Insurance as an option for any project where you have evidence of a party wall agreement in place.

 We’d like to thank Simon and Protek for their time and contribution to this blog.
 If you would like any help, or more information regarding Site Insurance, Party Wall Liability, Structural Warranties, or Legal expenses, get in touch with Protek Self-Build Insurance via their website!